 His hand wraps around mine.
 “Micah Fallston,” he says.

 “No. No. No!”
 I shake my head as I pull my hand back.
 I can’t believe it.
 “Why?
-What are the odds I would end up in Tom Fallston’s hotel room?
-Damn it.
-F.M.L.”
-He’s Jake’s best friend.
+What are the odds I would end up in Tom Fallston’s hotel room?”
+FML!
+Tom is Jake’s best friend, and if he were here right now, he’d call Jake and tell him exactly where to find me.
 I cover my face with my hands as I plop onto the couch, trying to gain control of my emotions.
-I can feel Micah’s eyes on me.
-I’m going to have to figure out a way to get through this.
-I look up and meet his gaze, and he’s smiling down at me.
-He’s got an extremely sexy smile, and that makes it worse.
+Tears well in my eyes, and I can feel the weight of Micah’s gaze on me.
+I’m not going to cry.
+I can’t . . .
+I’m strong.
+I’ll figure a way out of this.
+I look up and meet his stare, and he’s smiling down at me.
+He’s got an incredibly sexy smile, and that makes it worse.

-“It’s not that I hate your brother… okay, yeah, it is.
+“It’s not that I hate your brother . . . okay, yeah, it is.
 I can’t stand your brother.
+He’s so arrogant, as if he’s better than everyone.
 Can I still stay here?
 I’ll get slaughtered by the paparazzi if they find me coming out of Tom Fallston’s suite.”

 He laughs and sits back down on the couch.
 “I don’t like my brother either.
 You can stay if you tell me why the paparazzi are after you.
 I mean, I’ve never heard of you before, so you’re not that famous.
 You must have done something crazy.
 What did you do?”

 Copyright 2018 Susan Schussler - All Rights Reserved.

 Rocky Shore Media LLC